HillaryDanan/abstraction-intelligence/papers/mind_body_neurochemistry.md

 **What would disconfirm it**: Idiosyncratic effects, no novel generalization, no dissociations.

-**The broader stakes**: How intelligent systems represent internal state matters for understanding flexible, generalizable behavior.
-If neurochemistry provides compositional self-state—reusable dimensions that combine with context—this explains why drugs developed for one condition affect others, why psychiatric conditions cluster, and why embodied agents have the behavioral flexibility they do.
+**The broader stakes**: If neurochemistry provides compositional self-state—reusable dimensions that combine with context—this supports the claim that compositional structure is fundamental to biological intelligence.
+It would explain why drugs developed for one condition affect others, why psychiatric conditions cluster, and why embedded agents have the behavioral flexibility they do.

+For frameworks proposing that intelligence requires compositional abstraction, neurochemistry may provide biological evidence: the brain represents internal state factorially, enabling systematic combination with world-state for context-appropriate action.
+The gating mechanisms that switch between processing modes based on novelty may operate over these factorized dimensions.

 For now, this is a framework for generating hypotheses and designing tests.
 The compositional interpretation earns its keep only if its predictions are confirmed.